dbbs-lab/bsb-core/docs/morphologies/intro.rst

 Morphologies are the 3D representation of a cell.
 A morphology consists of head-to-tail connected branches, and branches consist of a series of points with radii.
-Points can be labelled and user-defined properties with one value per point can be declared on the morphology.
+Points can be labelled and can have multiple user-defined properties per point.

 .. figure:: /images/morphology.png
   :figclass: only-light